paolobellardone/adb-cli/docs/adb-cli.md

 ## adb-cli

-adb-cli is yet another cli to manage Autonomous Databases in your OCI tenancy
+adb-cli is a lightweight cli to manage Autonomous Databases in your OCI tenancy

 ### Synopsis

-adb-cli is yet another cli to manage Autonomous Databases in your OCI tenancy
+adb-cli is a lightweight cli to manage Autonomous Databases in your OCI tenancy

 ### Options